 - GPS: 32°45’54.1″N 16°55’16.1″W

-Though it was still raining, after that walking route I stopped in Santana, so I could see the traditional Madeira houses.
+Even though it was still raining, after that walking route, I stopped in Santana so I could see the traditional Madeira houses.

 Don’t think that you’re going to see several of these houses – there are only a few near city hall and in Madeira Theme Park.

-Aside from the traditional houses, you’ll get to see in Madeira Theme Park local traditions, arts and crafts and you can also taste the island’s gastronomy in the restaurant “O Til”.
+Aside from the traditional houses, you’ll get to see in Madeira Theme Park local traditions, handicrafts and you can also taste the island’s gastronomy in the restaurant “O Til”.

 - GPS traditional houses: 32°48’18.6″N 16°52’57.0″W

 - GPS Madeira Theme Park: 32°48’14.3″N 16°53’04.8″W

 Information: take the opportunity to do some guided tours around the island!
 The first suggestion I have for you is one that will take you on a discovery of the east side of Madeira .
 In this 8-hour activity, you will have the possibility to visit fantastic places and admire stunning landscapes.
 One of the highlights of this tour is literally at the top, at Pico do Areeiro; the other will be a visit to the beautiful location of Santana, where you can admire the typical houses of Madeira.

 If you prefer to explore north of Madeira , know that you have a perfect activity here.
 With an approximate duration of 7h30, you will have the opportunity to visit some of the most beautiful locations on the island, such as São Vicente and Santana.